 What are the alternatives?
 Well, in 2019, unsupervised learning and self-supervised learning have taken deep learning by storm, with self-supervised solutions now the state-of-the-art systems for both Natural Language Processing (NLP), RobertA by Facebook, and image classification for ImageNet, Noisey Student and AdvProp both by Quoc Le’s team at Google.
 Self-supervised learning is autonomous supervised learning, that doesn’t always require labelled data, as self-supervised learning systems extract and use some form of feature or metadata as a supervisory signal.
-In contrast, unsupervised learning has a long history of being used for anomaly detection, and in this blog we describe how we have worked on a fraud-identification solution based on Deep Learning, and how we moved through unsupervised, self-supervised, to semi-supervised to arrive at our method of choice - Generative Adversarial Networks (GANs).
+In contrast, unsupervised learning has a long history of being used for anomaly detection, and in this blog we describe how we have worked on a AML solution based on Deep Learning, and how we moved through unsupervised, self-supervised, to semi-supervised to arrive at our method of choice - Generative Adversarial Networks (GANs).

-In the figure above, we can see the huge data imbalance between good and bad transactions found in a typical fraud detection transaction dataset.
+In the figure above, we can see the huge data imbalance between good and bad transactions found in a typical AML transaction dataset.
 A supervised deep learning system could be used to train a binary classifier that predicts with 99.9999% accuracy whether a transaction was involved in money laundering or not.
 Of course, it would always predict ‘good’, and only get wrong the very small number of ‘bad’ transactions!
 This classifier would, of course, be useless.
-The problem we are trying to solve is to predict correctly when ‘bad’ transactions are bad, and minimise the number of ‘good’ transactions that we predict as bad.
+The problem we are trying to solve is to predict correctly when ‘bad’ transactions are bad, and minimize the number of ‘good’ transactions that we predict as bad.
 In ML terminology, we say we want to maximize true positives (miss no bad transactions), and minimize false negatives (good transactions predicted as bad), see the confusion matrix below.
-False positives get you in trouble with the regulator and authorities, false negatives create unnecessary work and cost for your company.
+False negatives get you in trouble with the regulator and authorities, false positives create unnecessary work and cost for your company.